Thursday, 10 June 2010

 Although it was 1:30 pm, we sat down for a second round of coffee to celebrate our arrival.

 Saint Astier had been a sixth-century Roman hermit in a cave here and, like Saint Léonard, had wrought various cures.
-They were contemporaries and would no doubt have got on very well, had they both not been so solitary in their habits.
+They were contemporaries and would no doubt have got on very well, had they not both been so solitary in their habits.

 After the death of Saint Astier, an abbey was established, the basis for the present town, and in the early thirteenth century it was fortified against constant attacks from the river.
 The architecture of the church is a reminder of these unruly times.